journal-club/wiki-data/abc.md

 <!-- TITLE: SUC Report Card: Shiva Sai Bandari -->
 <!-- SUBTITLE: With the semester almost at a close, we take a look back to promises made by the current SU during elections last semester. -->

 The Cultural Secretaries are responsible for all intra-college cultural activities and initiating cultural exchange programmes with other institutions.
-The Cultural Secretary (Boys), Bandari Siva Sai Krishna’s manifesto listed 7 distinct points, with specific details on how he planned to execute all of them.
+The Cultural Secretary (Boys), Bandari Shiva Sai Krishna’s manifesto listed 7 distinct points, with specific details on how he planned to execute all of them.
 Of these seven points, **2 have been achieved, 1 is in progress and 4 have not been fulfilled yet.**

 <center>